The Numbers

 6. Transportation

+The gap.
 The TC model fundamentally transforms this equation.
-The robo-taxi fleet replaces private ownership entirely.
+A shared autonomous fleet replaces private ownership entirely.
 One shared autonomous vehicle replaces 4–12 private cars.
 The fleet needed for universal mobility is roughly 200–350 million vehicles — a fraction of the current fleet.
 The world already has the manufacturing capacity to produce this fleet within 3–5 years.

 The pattern across all six categories is striking and consistent: